Skip to main content

 Local and Federal Government Support

-The project is supported by the local County Commission with 7 to 0 votes on all entitlements.
-In addition, the current Governor of Nevada, Mr. Steve Sisolak, as well as the Federal Government with the United States Department of Commerce and Minority Business Development Agency.
+The project is supported by the local County Commission as well as the Federal Government with the United States Department of Commerce and Minority Business Development Agency.

 Fire Department

 ALL NET has had multiple meetings with the local Fire Department for their review of the project.
-They are maintaining a close communication regarding the overall layout and design to assure the most expeditious manner to respond in case of an emergency.
+They maintain close communication regarding the overall layout and design to ensure the most expeditious manner to respond in case of an emergency.
 The two parties are working with Cuningham Group, architect of record, to address any and all concerns.